Askern branch line: History

-It was opened by the Lancashire & Yorkshire Railway on 6 June 1848 and running powers were granted to the Great Northern Railway (with which it made an end-on junction at Askern) giving the latter company its initial access to Leeds (using part of the current Pontefract Line) and the former to Doncaster.
-The line subsequently became part of the newly established East Coast Main Line with the opening of a branch from Knottingley to Burton Salmon in 1850, which gave access to the York & North Midland Railway's line from Normanton to York.
+The line was opened by the Lancashire & Yorkshire Railway on 6 June 1848 and running powers were granted to the Great Northern Railway.
+This provided an end-on junction at Askern, giving the latter company its initial access to Leeds, using part of the current Pontefract Line, and the former to Doncaster.
+The line subsequently became part of the newly established East Coast Main Line (ECML), with the opening of a branch from Knottingley to in 1850; this gave access to the York & North Midland Railway's line from to York.